p2panda/handbook/rfc/0001-schema/0001-schema.md

 🎍 Now indexing slothmail messages
 ```

-## Messages

-Messages are encoded using YAML 1.2.
+# Message Specification

+This section describes the data format for *schema messages* and *instance messages*.
+Schema messages contain instructions for forming both a database schema and message format.
+Instance messages are the instantiations of this message format.
+Instance messages are used to create materialized views of their contents.
+An entity of a materialized view is called an *intance*.

+As an example, the *slothmail* schema is described in a sequence of *schema messages*, which are published by the slothmail authors on the slothmail log.
+A slothmail client is then implementing this schema and allows end users to create *instance messages*, which contain the slothmail *instances* they send each other.
+A server reads users' slothmail *instance messages* and creates a materialized view of slothmail *instances*.

 ## Initial Schema instantiation

-When instantiating a schema, a server executes all migrations in the schema’s log.
-This creates a database table capable of holding instances of the schema at its latest known version.
-All known *instance messages* are also applied, which results in the database contents representing all known instances at their latest versions.
+When indexing a schema, a server executes all migrations in the schema’s log in order to create a database table capable of holding instances of the schema at its latest known version.
+Now, all known *instance messages* can be inserted into the database, which results in the database contents representing a view of all known instances at their latest versions.

 Migrations can also be applied to messages in order to make them compatible with the current schema version.
 When an incoming message specifies a schema version older than the latest known schema version, all intermittent migrations are applied to this message so that it can be applied to the database.
 When a message specifies a schema version that is not known, the server tries to request that schema version’s entry using bamboo.

 ## Schema migration messages

+A schema describes a database schema and a message specification through a series of schema migrations.
+A schema is represented by a bamboo log.
+Every message on the log is a schema migration.
+Thereby, the version number of a schema migration is the *sequence number* of the migration's log entry.

+Each schema migration is one of:

+- `schema-meta`: sets schema metadata
+- `schema-migration`: Used by server to create or alter database tables and to migrate *instance messages*.
+- `schema-revert`: Used by server to revert to an earlier version, recreating instance data, which may have been deleted or corrupted by intermittent migrations.

+Schema migrations are encoded using a subset of [CDDL](https://tools.ietf.org/html/rfc8610#page-5).
+Examples in this draft are encoded in YAML.

 ### Meta schema message